Tuesday, May 28, 2024

 Recall that the sedentary group began this study at an average age of 61.
 The strenuous running group?
 They were only 38, on average, at the study’s outset (to be clear, they do adjust for the age difference).
 Which does help explain the low mortality rate, but also helps us make educated guesses about the cause of these 2 deaths (since the researchers won’t tell us).
 The most common cause of death, by a wide margin, for a person in the 35-44 age group is by accident.
 In fact, individuals in this age range are some 3.5 times more likely to die by accident, homicide, or suicide than they are by “diseases of the heart,” which account for only about 12% of deaths.8 So, knowing literally nothing else about these people except that they died and were most likely in their early 40s, we can estimate that there’s about a 77% chance neither of them died from “diseases of the heart.”

 And that’s why the researchers didn’t attempt to report cause of death.
 Because the entire point of this paper is only to fabricate “evidence” to support the notion that too much running promotes fatal cardiac consequences.
 In order to demonstrate that this happens, first you need to demonstrate that running “causes” people to die.
-And you can only do that by grabbing a very small sample size, hoping at least 2 of them randomly die (again, only random 1 death would have torpedoed their analysis), and then ignoring actual cause of death in order than you may theorize it must be due to cardiac complications.
+And you can only do that by grabbing a very small sample size, hoping at least 2 of them randomly die (again, only random 1 death would have torpedoed their analysis), and then ignoring actual cause of death in order that you may theorize it must be due to cardiac complications.
 This entire paper pushes the narrative that running is bad for your heart because exactly 2 people (2 people!!) died in what, statistically speaking, was far more likely to be a car crash.

 Furthermore, this is the only paper I can find in which O’Keefe or Lavie actually produce data to support their argument, although of course I’m using the term “support” in only the loosest possible sense.
 They do occasionally reference other pieces of data, but only in ridiculous and hyperbolic ways.
 For example, the claim that “considerable evidence has established the link between high levels of physical activity and all-cause and cardiovascular disease-specific mortality” is seemingly only supported by findings that higher levels of exercise fail to reduce (but not increase!) cardiovascular deaths in patients that previously suffered a heart attack.9,10